On The Oregon Coast, Turning Pollution Into Art With A Purpose

 But will these enormous plastic sculptures make us rethink how much we use?

-"Single use plastics are the most dangerous because you use it and in five minutes you're done with it and then it lasts a thousand years," she says.
-"We were never taught that, if we [had] we'd think differently."
+"Single-use plastics are the most dangerous because you use it and in five minutes you're done with it and then it lasts a thousand years," she says.
+"We were never taught that.
+If we [had] we'd think differently."

 Education, Haseltine Pozzi says, can make a difference.
-After all, we invented all these convenient plastics, so why can't we create our way out of this crisis.
+After all, we invented all these convenient plastics, so why can't we create our way out of this crisis?